robphoenix/site/content/blog/2015/logical-short-circuit.md

 Anonymous
 ```

-This behaviour gives us a technique similar to the Python optional argument, and we can rewrite our Python `the_blues` function, from [previously][twoPost], in JavaScript as such:
+This behaviour gives us a technique similar to the Python optional argument, and we can rewrite our Python `the_blues` function, from [previously][twopost], in JavaScript as such:

 ```javascript
 > var theBlues = function(name) {